cceh/bildhaus/doc/architecture.md

 The URL resolver expects the location database to be already populated.
-The URL resolver leaves this task to the uploader part and does not concern itself with how the databases has been populated.
+The URL resolver leaves this task to the uploader part and does not concern itself with how the databases have been populated.

-Similarly, URL resolver do not care for how the files are stored in the local filesystem or remotely.
+Similarly, the URL resolver does not care for how the files are stored in the local filesystem or remotely.
 It only needs a valid file path or HTTP URL.